 The Original Agreement was amended, among other things, to (i) increase the maximum principal amount available under line of credit from \$5,000,000 to \$7,000,000 ("LOC"), (ii) add Cleveland as additional lender to the LOC pursuant to which each lender has a right to advance a pro rata amount of the principal amount available under the LOC, (iii) extend the maturity date from March 31, 2019 to December 31, 2019, and (iv) to provide for additional parties to become a "Lender" under the Amended and Restated Credit Facility Agreement.
-In connection with the LOC, on March 28, 2019 the Company issued a secured promissory note to Cleveland (the "Cleveland Note"), and an amended and restated secured promissory note to Esenjay which amended and superseded the secured promissory note to Cleveland (the "Cleveland Note"), and an amended and restated secured promissory notes to Lenders (the "Notes").
+In connection with the LOC, on March 28, 2019 the Company issued a secured promissory note to Cleveland (the "Cleveland Note"), and an amended and restated secured promissory note to Esenjay which amended and superseded the secured promissory note dated March 22, 2018 ("Esenjay Note" and together with the Cleveland Note and other secured promissory notes to Lenders (the "Notes").
 The Notes were issued for the principal amount of \$7,000,000 or such lesser principal amount advanced by the respective Lender under the Amended and Restated Credit Facility Agreement.
 The Notes bear an interest of fifteen percent (15%) per annum and a maturity date of December 31, 2019.
-On October 10, 2019, the Company further amended its line of credit to increase the maximum principal amount available under line of credit from \$10,000,000 to \$12,000,000, (ii) capitalize all accrued and unpaid interest to the principal amount as of December 31, 2019, and (iii) extend the maturity date from December 31, 2019 to June 30, 2020.
+On October 10, 2019, the Company entered into a Second Amended and Restated Credit Facility Agreement and pursuant to which the Company further amended the Notes to increase the maximum principal amount available under line of credit from \$10,000,000 to \$12,000,000, (ii) capitalize all accrued and unpaid interest to the principal amount as of December 31, 2019, and (iii) extend the maturity date from December 31, 2019 to June 30, 2020.
 In addition, on December 31, 2019, the Company granted a right to each of the Lenders to convert their respective Note under the LOC into shares of the Company's common stock at any time after the close of the next financing of the Company of at least \$1,000,000 on or after December 31, 2019, and on or before the maturity date.
-The outstanding principal balance as of December 31, 2019 was \$10,691,000 of which Esenjay has \$5,666,000 outstanding, Cleveland has \$2,204,000 outstanding, and other six (6) other
+The outstanding principal agregate of \$2,821,000 outstanding, and o

-To secure the obligations under the Notes, Flux Power entered into an Amended and Restated Security Agreement dated March 28, 2019 with the Lenders (the "Amended Security Agreement").
+To secure the obligations under the Notes, Flux Power entered into an Amended and Restated Security Agreement dated March 28, 2019 with the Lenders (as amended, the "Amended Security Agreement").
 The Amended Security Agreement amends and restates the Guaranty and Security Agreement dated March 22, 2018 by and between Esenjay and the Company, and added Cleveland and other Lenders as additional secured parties to the Amended Security Agreement and appointing Esenjay as collateral agent.